Skip to content

 • SERVICE_ROLE_KEY: Generate with SERVICE_KEY payload

-• SITE_URL: Your server domain (https://server.example.com)
+• SITE_URL: Your client domain (https://client.example.com)

 • ROOM_SECRET: Generate with openssl rand -base64 24